Bosaif39/HTML-CSS-Full-Course-Beginner-to-Pro-practice-/README.md

 2. CSS Basics file with a comment uploaded on 19/3/2025
 3. Hovers, Transitions, Shadows file with a comment uploaded on 20/3/2025
 4. Chrome DevTools & CSS Box Model file with a comment uploaded on 22/3/2025
 5. Text Styles file with a comment uploaded on 5/4/2025
+6. The HTML Structure: modify the files and add the correct HTML Structure, extract and store the CSS in a different folder called *styles*.
+Uploaded on 5/4/2025